enesyesil/yp-career-docs/docs/mentee/faq.md

 ---

-> 💡 *If you’re ever unsure — ask your caseworker.
+> 💡 *If you’re ever unsure, ask your caseworker.
 They’re here to help you turn uncertainty into structure.*